eyereasoner/Notation3-By-Example/examples/n3s/README.md

 { Antecedent-Triples } n3s:implies { Consequent-Triples }
 ```

-The Socrates example can be programmed like:
+The Socrates example can be written like:

 ```
 @prefix : <urn:example.org:> .